 Recognizing this, our goal at The Billion Dollar Fund (“TBDF”) is

 to mobilize $1 billion dollars in funding into companies founded by women entrepreneurs over the next decade, globally.

 We believe that by leveraging the capital of the major International Financial Institutions, Development Finance Institutions, sovereign funds, investment banks and others, we can begin to solve these decades-old problems.
 In time, we also see an opportunity for mission-driven individual high net worth investors, family offices and wealth managers also playing a role.

-Mobilize a global consortium of blended finance and build partnerships committed to raising and investing $100million in companies founded or co-founded by women by 2020 as part of achieving the UN’s SDG 5 on Gender Equality.
+Mobilize a global consortium of blended finance partners committed to raising and investing $1 billion in companies founded or co-founded by women by 2020 as part of achieving the UN’s SDG 5 on Gender Equality.

-Continue to mobilize funds until one billion is committed to women founded companies over the next decade.
+Continue to mobilize funds until $ 1 billion and more is committed to women-founded companies over the next decade.